opentext/appworks-js/README.md

 ````

 #### QRReader
 The QRReader plugin allows you to scan a QR code using the device camera.
+You can also scan a barcode.

 ##### Methods: